untool/untool/packages/core/README.md

 ### `bootstrap([...args])` (build only)

 This is a semi-private function that is mainly being used internally, for example by [`@untool/yargs`](https://github.com/untool/untool/blob/master/packages/yargs/README.md).
-It returns a proxy object mimicking the core mixin container and thus allowing you to call all defined mixin methods.
+It returns the core mixin container - this allows you to call all defined mixin methods.

 You will only ever have to call it if you want to use `@untool/core` programmatically.
 Whatever arguments it receives are being passed along to the core container's mixins' constructors.